 Conditions for the granting of credit for previous study are in accordance with the Coursework Rule, except:

-For the Bachelor of Veterinary Biology/Doctor of Veterinary Medicine credit may be granted for core or elective units in Year 1 and Year 2.
+For the Bachelor of Veterinary Biology/Doctor of Veterinary Medicine credit may be granted only for specific core or elective units in Year 1 and Year 2 up to a maximum of 48 credit points.
 Studies must have been completed with at least a credit grade and no more than five years prior to admission.

 For postgraduate coursework degrees credit for up to a maximum of 25 percent of the requirements for a degree may be granted for studies completed no more than five years prior to admission, for which an award was not made.

 Provided permission has been obtained in advance, the Dean may permit a student to complete a unit of study at another institution and have that unit credited to the student's course requirements, provided that: